elisaciotoli/Mailbox_DisastrOS/README.md

  ListHead waiting_list;
 } Mailbox;
 ```
-Mailboxes can be opened and used through their 'id'.
+Mailboxes can be opened through their 'id'.
 The 'id' is one of the fields of the Resource structure:

 ``` c
 typedef struct {